-Here is a selection of Q&As from Your Cheshire & Merseyside Wedding magazine whether it be about flowers, hair and makeup, fashion, wedding themes, health & beauty, cakes, stationery, legal advice.
+Here is a selection of Q&As from Your Cheshire and Merseyside Wedding magazine whether it be about flowers, hair and makeup, fashion, wedding themes, health & beauty, cakes, stationery, legal advice.
 If you would like your question answered by our experts, please email it to editor@yourcheshiremerseyside.wedding

 On paper

-Q. We're trying to choose our wedding stationery – what styles and designs are set to be popular in 2022?
+Q We're trying to choose our wedding stationery – what styles and designs are set to be popular in 2022?
 Are there any big trends we should watch out for?

-A. Ling Warlow says: 2022 will be an interesting year in terms of wedding stationery and styling!
+A Ling Warlow says: 2022 will be an interesting year in terms of wedding stationery and styling!
 Key trends that emerged early 2020 are still popular, such as the vogue for foliage, especially in the form of laurels, wreaths and watercolour illustrations, but there are also new directions to look out for.
 My top three trends for this year are minimal styling, dark florals and all things celestial.

 Minimal styling invitations use the bare minimum of words, very simple designs focussing on quality card stock and different coloured or textured inserts for information cards.
 For example, an invitation with a white card and green text; several different greens used on the insert and a contrasting liner for the envelope.
 This can be enhanced using foil or letterpress for the print – simple, neat and oh-so stylish.